akka/alpakka/docs/src/main/paradox/csv.md

 The incoming data must contain line ends to allow line base framing.
 The CSV special characters can be specified (as bytes), suitable values are available as constants in `CsvParsing`.

+@@@ note

+The current parser is limited to byte-based character sets (UTF-8, ISO-8859-1, ASCII) and can't parse double-byte encodings (e.g. UTF-16).

+The parser accepts Byte Order Mark (BOM) for UTF-8, but will fail for UTF-16 and UTF-32 Byte Order Marks.

+@@@

 Scala
 : @@snip (../../../../csv/src/test/scala/akka/stream/alpakka/csv/scaladsl/CsvParsingSpec.scala) { #flow-type }